HOW TO FIND OUR SCHOOL

 If children are in need of regular medication it may be that they are not well enough to be in school.
 It is preferable for medication to be given at home wherever possible and if medicines are prescribed to be taken 3 or more times per day, parents should ask the prescribing doctor if the administration of the medication can occur outside normal school hours.

 Parents should note that only medicines prescribed by the GP can be administered by staff in school.
 A medical consent form MUST be completed before the medication is brought into school.
-Parents seeking clarity over the administration of medication in school should make an appointment to discuss it with the Headteacher.
+Parents seeking clarity over the administration of medication in school should make an appointment to discuss it with the Mrs Bennett (Headteacher) who is the Medication Coordinator.

 In some cases parents may make arrangements with the school to administer their child’s medicine themselves throughout the school day.